EndPointCorp/end-point-blog/2015/12/22/event-listener-housekeeping-in-angular.html.md

 });
 ```

 Single page apps do not have the benefit of getting a clean state with each page load.
-Because of this it’s important to keep track of any listeners that are added — especially those that are outside of angular (e.g. window and document) and make sure to clean those up when the related controllers and directives are destroyed.
+Because of this it’s important to keep track of any listeners that are added—​especially those that are outside of angular (e.g. window and document) and make sure to clean those up when the related controllers and directives are destroyed.